Structured Matrix Learning under Arbitrary Entrywise Dependence and Estimation of Markov Transition Kernel: Numerical Results

 First of all, we generate the ground-truth matrix $M$ as follows.\footnote{To distinguish from the transition matrix $P$ which is considered in later experiments, we use notations $M$ to stand for general 'Matrix'.} Set $p=1000$, $r=3$, $s=1000$, and let

-where $A\in \mathbb{R}^{p,r}$ and $B\in \mathbb{R}^{r,p}$ is sampled independently from $\mathcal{U}[0,1]$ in each entry. $D$ is a diagonal matrix whose diagonal entries are sampled independently from $\mathcal{U}[0,1]$. $S$ is supported on exactly $s$ entries, where the support is sampled uniformly in all $p^2$ entries.
+where $A\in \mathbb{R}^{p,r}$ and $B\in \mathbb{R}^{r,p}$ are sampled independently from $\mathcal{U}[0,1]$ in each entry, $D$ is a diagonal matrix whose diagonal entries are sampled independently from $\mathcal{U}[0,1]$, $S$ is supported on exactly $s$ entries, where the support is sampled uniformly in all $p^2$ entries.
 Conditional on the support location, entries are also drawn independently from $\mathcal{U}[0,1]$.
-Numerically we find that with this type of parameter generation process, the linear part is almost always of low incoherence.
+Numerically, we observe that this type of parameter generation process almost always results in the linear part with of low incoherence.

 The observation $Y$ is given by $Y=M+W$.
-We consider two types of weakly correlated noise $W$ as follows. \begin{itemize} \item I.i.d.
-Gaussian: Each $W_{ij}$ is sampled independently from $\mathcal{N}(0,\sigma^2)$ where $\sigma=10^{-3}$. \item Empirical probability error distribution: As the name suggests, we define the empirical probability error as the difference of the empirical probability vector and the ground-truth probability vector and its distribution as the empirical probability error distribution.

-Specifically, we consider the special case that the ground-truth probability is the uniform distribution over $\{1,2,\cdots, p\}$ so that each row of $W$ is independently drawn from the distribution of $\left(n^{-1}\sum_{i=1}^n \be_{X_i} - {\mathbf{1}_p}/{p}\right)^{\top}$, where $X_i$ are i.i.d. discrete random variables uniform in $\{1,2,\cdots, p\}$.\footnote{As can be seen from the definition, it resembles the noise arising from the Markov transition matrix estimation problem for a special Markov transition kernel.} \end{itemize}
+Apart from no-noise case ($W=0$), we consider two types of noise options as follows. \begin{itemize} \item I.i.d.
+Gaussian: Each $W_{ij}$ is sampled independently from $\mathcal{N}(0,\sigma^2)$ where $\sigma=10^{-3}$. \item Empirical distribution errors: Each row of $W$ is an independent realization of $\left(n^{-1}\sum_{i=1}^n \be_{X_i} - {\mathbf{1}_p}/{p}\right)^{\top}$, where $X_i$ are i.i.d. discrete random variables uniform in $[p]$. \footnote{As can be seen from the definition, it resembles the noise arising from the Markov transition matrix estimation problem for a special Markov transition kernel.} Note that the entries in a row are weakly correlated, with variance in each entry given by $\frac{1}{np}(1-\frac{1}{p})$. \end{itemize}

-We apply our alternating minimization algorithm on the generated data\footnote{We run the version without incoherence constraint as later we show this incoherence constraint does not matter in practice.}, with results shown in Figure \ref{fig:convergence}.
+We apply our alternating minimization algorithm on the generated data, with different initialization methods\footnote{We run the version without incoherence constraint as we later demonstrate that this constraint has minimal impact in practice.}, with results shown in Figure \ref{fig:convergence}.
 The first panel shows the case when there is no noise.
 The Frobenius error to the ground truth converges quickly to 0 in this case.
 The second panel shows the case when the noise is i.i.d.
-Gaussian with variance $10^{-3}$, while the third case shows the case when each row of the noise matrix is sampled independently from empirical probability error distribution.
+Gaussian with standard deviation $10^{-3}$, while the third case shows the case when each row of the noise matrix is sampled independently from empirical probability error distribution.
+To facilitate fair comparison, we set $n = 999$ such that the standard deviation of each entry is equal to $10^{-3}$.
 The latter two panels are based on 5 trials each.
-Note that trajectories vary because they are based on different realizations of the noise. \\